Tracking black hole kicks from gravitational wave observations

-Fig.\ref{fig:violins} shows posterior distributions of $K_r=K\cos\alpha$ for signals emitted by a non-spinning binary with $(q,M)=(2,100M_\odot)$, varying orientation and optimal SNR $\rho=15$.\footnote{We obtain the continuous distributions shown in the figure applying a Gaussian kernel density estimator \cite{MathematicaKDE} on our discrete NR sample grid.} In all cases the real value $K_{r,inj}$ of the signal (in white bars) is well within the $1\sigma$ confidence region of the posterior, delimited by black bars.
-While we find that the uncertainty in the opening angle $\alpha$ is fairly constant with $\alpha_{inj}$, the uncertainty in $\cos\alpha$ increases as $\alpha_{inj}$ does, leading to larger uncertainties for low values of $K_{r,inj}$, for which $|\cos \alpha|$ is small.
-For fixed intrinsic parameters, the distribution of $\alpha$ is proportional to $\sin \alpha$ causing posterior distributions to show larger tails toward the low $|K_{r,est}|$ end when $|K_{r,inj}|$ is large.
-This can lead the peak of the distribution to differ from the injected value in some cases.
-Similarly, we note the larger density of our bank in the low mass region (for which $|K|$ is low) can cause a selection bias toward $K_{r,est}=0$, resulting in the bimodal shape of some of the shown distributions.
-The peak near zero disappears as we raise the SNR and the corresponding templates get down-weighted due to their lower overlap with our injection.
-All in all, we find that when $|K_{r,inj}| \geq 120km/s$ we can obtain non-biased estimates with an uncertainty $\sigma \leq 25 km/s$ so that $K_r=0$ is out of the $90\%$ confidence interval of our posteriors.
-In fact, there is no support for $K_r=0$ for these cases.
-Such a measurement would provide the first proof that GWs carry linear momentum. \\
+Although the mismatch provides a simple method to assess the measurability of a parameter, it is more appropriate to do this using full Bayesian parameter inference.
+Fig.\ref{fig:violins} shows posterior distributions for $K_r$ for signals emitted by a non-spinning binary with $(q,M)=(2,100M_\odot)$, varying orientation and optimal SNR $\rho=15$.\footnote{We obtain the continuous distributions shown in the figure applying a Gaussian kernel density estimator \cite{MathematicaKDE} on our discrete NR sample grid.} The real value $K_{r,inj}$ of the signal (white bars) is always well within the $68\%$ and $90\%$ credible regions of our posterior distributions, delimited respectively by grey and black bars.\footnote{These are respectively defined as the intervals delimited by the 16th-84rd and 5th-95th percentiles of the posterior distribution.}.
+While we find that the uncertainty in the angle between the kick and the line-of-sight $\alpha$ is fairly constant with $\alpha_{inj}$, the uncertainty in $\cos\alpha$ increases as $\alpha_{inj}$ does, leading to larger uncertainties for low values of $K_{r,inj}$, for which $|\cos \alpha|$ is small.
+Also, for fixed intrinsic parameters, the distribution of $\alpha$ is proportional to $\sin \alpha$, causing the posterior distributions to show larger tails toward the low $|K_{r,est}|$ end when $|K_{r,inj}|$ is large.
+This can make the peak of the distribution differ from the injected value in some cases.
+Similarly, the larger density of our bank in the low $q$ region (for which $|K|$ is low) can cause a selection bias toward $K_{r,est}=0$, resulting in the bimodal shape of some of the distributions.
+The peak near zero disappears as we raise the SNR and the poorly matching templates contributing to it are down-weighted.
+When $|K_{r,inj}| \geq 120km/s$ we can obtain non-biased estimates that exclude $K_{r}=0$ from $90\%$ credible interval of our posteriors.\\